 You need to install Prometheus and Grafana on a machine separate from the Uyuni Server.
-We recommend to use a managed Salt client as your monitoring server.
+We recommend to use a managed Salt SUSE client as your monitoring server.
+Other clients are not supported as a monitoring server.

 Prometheus fetches metrics using a pull mechanism, so the server must be able to establish TCP connections to monitored clients.
 Clients must have corresponding open ports and be reachable over the network.
 Alternatively, you can use reverse proxies to establish a connection.